supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-pricing.md

 **John** (Executive Leadership): "From a leadership perspective, how do you build confidence in pricing changes when everyone's afraid of alienating customers?"

-**Tim** (Front-Line Implementation): "Your pricing strategy is only as good as your front-line staff explaining it.
-How do you train staff to handle pricing questions confidently?"
+**Tim** (Front-Line Implementation): "Your pricing strategy is only as good as your staff explaining it.
+How should operators prepare front-line teams to handle tough guest questions?”

 **John** (Measurement and Optimization): "What metrics should operators be tracking beyond just revenue per visitor?
 How do you know if your pricing strategy is actually working?"

-**John** : "What's the role of AI and automation in pricing decisions?
-You mentioned earlier that operators should be cautious about just trusting AI – what should they be watching for?"
+**Tim**: "AI is creeping into pricing.
+Where do you see real potential — and where should operators be cautious?"

 ---

-## Part 4: The Maturity Curve in Action (8-10 minutes)
+## Part 4: The Pricing Maturity Curve  (8-10 minutes)

-### Implementation Questions

 **John** (Business Scalability): "You mentioned there isn't necessarily a sequential progression through pricing maturity stages.
 For an operator just getting started, where should they focus first?
 What's the highest-impact, lowest-risk move?"